evervault/evervault-node/.changeset/wet-rivers-protect.md

 '@evervault/sdk': major
 ---

 Migrated Function run requests to new API.
-Add more comprehensive error handling for Function runs.
+Added more comprehensive error handling for Function runs.
 Deprecated encryptAndRun, async Function run requests, and specifying version of Function to run.